All osteopaths are skilled at managing pain that is produced when there is discomfort or an immediate physical injury to the body.

 Pain management osteopaths work with you to tailor your pain management plan to your individual needs, goals and to the type of pain they have identified.
 Uniquely, the approaches they use to manage pain may not involve any hands on manual therapy.
 They work with you using methods that have been validated in pain science like pain education, basic cognitive approaches and lifestyle advice to help you manage components of your lifestyle that can influence your pain.

-Pain management osteopaths work closely with general practitioners, psychologists, exercise physiologists, medical specialists and other health professionals as they understand good pain management requires a multidisciplinary approach.
-They understand that manual therapies may be one of several strategies needed to manage pain.
+Pain management osteopaths work closely with general practitioners, psychologists, exercise physiologists, medical specialists and other health professionals as they understand that proper pain management requires a multidisciplinary approach.
+They know that manual therapies may be one of several strategies needed to manage pain.
 When required, pain management osteopaths will refer you to a pain management clinic with the support of your General Practitioner.

 Osteopathy Australia's Clinical Practice Group (CPG) in pain exists to recognise members with further clinical skills in pain management.
 Click here to find out more about our CPGs.